 In the Text tab, choose a font.
 We chose EcuyerDAX.
-Click Add Text button and enter the first initial of your last name (or the initial you’d like to have in the center of your monogram) into the text box.
-When finished, click outside the text box and use the text palette to adjust the color and size.
+Click Add Text and enter the first initial of your last name (or the initial you’d like to have in the center of your monogram) into the text box.
+When finished, click outside the text box and use the Text palette to adjust color and size.
 To center the text, drag the left and right sides of the text box to the outer edges of the canvas and click the Center icon in the Text palette.

-Here are some different looks you can go for, as you create your own DIY monogram: trendy, classic, and traditional.
+Here are some different looks you can go for as you create your own DIY monogram: trendy, classic, and traditional.
 Our overlay sets have quite a few options for adding objects and flourishes to complement your design.
 Use PicMonkey’s monogram maker tool to start your own design.

 And since you’re going to be using your new monogram for like, everything, why not keep it where you can easily change its size, colors, and fonts?
 Save your monogram to PicMonkey Hub and all the above is yours.
 Plus, add your monogram to one of our custom templates for instamagically stunning business cards, Facebook covers, and more.